nottherealalanturing/courses-api/README.md

 ```

-Then open a web page and go to [port 3000 on your local machine.](http://localhost:3000)
+Then use POSTMAN to test endpoints [port 3000 on your local machine.](http://localhost:3000/api/courses/) or consume endpoints from your application.

 ## Deployment